CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 4 (0x4)
 Syntax: DS_DEC_U32 ADDR, VDATA0 [OFFSET:OFFSET]
-Description:
-Operation: Load unsigned value from LDS/GDS under  address (ADDR+OFFSET) & ~3, and
+Description: Load unsigned value from LDS/GDS at  address (ADDR+OFFSET) & ~3, and
 compare with unsigned value from VDATA0.
 If VDATA0 greater or equal and loaded unsigned value is zero, then increment value from LDS/GDS, otherwise store VDATA0 to LDS/GDS.
 Operation is atomic.